itead/Segnix/README.md

 # What Is It?

-ITEAD-SDK is an open-source interface of hardware access based on Linux platform and compatible with Arduino API.
+ITEAD-SDK is an open-source interface library for hardware manipulation based on Linux platform and compatible with Arduino API.
+You can work with it by using C/C++ and Python.
 ITEAD-SDK is dedicated to provide a fast, efficient and unified software development environment for the person like you with a strong electronic design idea.

 # Which Language?